Baek Dong-hoon

-Baek Min-gi (Korean: 백민기; Hanja: 白珉基; born September 16, 1990) is a South Korean outfielder for the Doosan Bears of the KBO League.
+Baek Min-gi (Korean: 백민기; Hanja: 白珉基; born September 16, 1990) is a South Korean former outfielder for the Doosan Bears of the KBO League.
 He graduated from Chung-Ang University.
 He joined the Lotte Giants in the draft in 2013.
 He played in the Lotte Giants from 2013 to 2015.
 In 2017, he was named and traded as a compensation player for Min Byung-hun, who moved from Doosan Bears to Lotte Giants through the FA.